eBay/YiDB/README.md

 YiDB is implemented in java and managed by maven.
 It's easy for user to build and try on a normal computer.

-But for users who just want to try without installing anything, we provid an online console to try.
+But for users who just want to try without installing anything, we provide an online console to try.

 **Online Console**